LiorSinai/liorsinai.github.io/_posts/2021-08-11-sudoku-reader-part2-grid.md

 <figcaption>Left: Original image.
 Middle: blurred.
 Right: Gaussian kernel</figcaption>
 </figure>

 As can be seen in the image, the blurring affect is slight.
-Things do look smoother.
-Of course if we changed the parameters, say `σ = 5` and
-`window_size=21`, the effects could be more dramatic:
+Of course if we changed the parameters, say `σ = 5` and `window_size=21`, the effects could be more dramatic: